matthewoestreich/wizer_ctf/challenge_38/README.md

 # Solution

-Took me a while but finally realized they aren't filtering out the `global` keyword.
+They aren't filtering out the `global` keyword.

 These are a few of the strings that are filtered: